 I find that in most of my mixes about 40% of my EQ is post compression.
 I usually start with all of my channel EQ set up pre compression, but in Pro Tools it’s a snap to drag and drop the EQ plug-in to a different insert slot and hear the difference.
 To facilitate this workflow I have my compressor plug-in inserted in slot C (right in the middle of the inserts) and my EQ plug-in inserted in slot B. If I then want to hear the EQ post compression, I simply drag it to insert slot D. This works great even when I’ve already created my EQ curve pre compression, I simply drag the EQ plug-in post compression and Voila!
 I can immediately hear how my signal sounds when I’m EQing the compressed signal, vs. compressing the EQed.

 It’s also fine to insert your EQ pre and post compression.
-But, you should employ this technique more sparingly because over doing your EQ can lead to mix that sounds harsh and grating, or the opposite, hollow and dull.
-An acceptable way to apply EQ pre and post compression would be to employ a single High-Pass EQ band pre compression, to sculpt your signal at a macro level before compression, and a multi-band parametric EQ post compression to really fine tune the sound.
+But, you should employ this technique more sparingly because overdoing your EQ can lead to a mix that sounds harsh and grating, or the opposite, hollow and dull.
+An acceptable way to apply EQ pre and post compression would be to employ a single High-Pass EQ band pre compression, to sculpt your signal at a macro level before compression, and a multi-band parametric EQ post compression to really fine-tune the sound.